What is Remcos trojan?

-Although being distributed using multiple methods, being provided in a bundle with mass mailer software, Remcos usually gets into victims’ machines through malicious attachments in spam email campaigns.
+Although being distributed using multiple methods, being provided in a bundle with mass mailer software, Remcos RAT usually gets into victims’ machines through malicious attachments in spam email campaigns.
 The attackers normally use phishing techniques to try and trick users into downloading file attachments, commonly – contaminated Microsoft Office files.
 Once downloaded, the files would prompt the users to activate macros which are required for the execution of Ramcos to start.

-Attackers who utilize this Trojan are known to target specific organization and sometimes go a long way to craft custom phishing emails designed to fool their victims.
+Attackers who utilize this Trojan are known to target specific organizations and sometimes go a long way to craft custom phishing emails designed to fool their victims.
 Corporations that are known to become targets of Remcos attacks include news agencies and businesses energy industry-related businesses.

 If the victim does enable the macros, they reconstruct a small executable file which is then dropped to a pre-specified location and launched from there.
 Even though the location can vary from sample to sample, it usually includes one of the following locations, typical for malware creators: %APPDATA% and %TEMP%.
 This file then proceeds to download the main payload, which is Remcos itself, from a control server and then being the execution process.

 How to detect Remcos using ANY.RUN?